doppllib/DroidconDopplExample/README.md

 # Why?

-This is a demo app for our project building tools and libraries on top of j2objc, to facilitate cross platform development.
-Its called Doppl.
-Short for "doppelganger".
+This is a demo app for Doppl.
+It's a set of tools and libraries on top of j2objc.
 [Read Post](https://medium.com/@kpgalligan/doppl-e075a0fde44c)

 The basic concepts: